 I have just finished an ICT course with almost 500 students.
-To make this work smoothly I’ve decided to jump on a (relatively) new trend in education called Flipped classroom.
+To make this work smoothly I’ve decided to jump on a (relatively) new trend in education called Flipped classroom (External link).
 The idea is simple, you let the students absorb the knowledge at home (or wherever they are), and when they come to class you do the real work to understand and apply the newly acquired knowledge.
 In my case, I recorded all ‘lectures’ and upload it on Youtube, and in class we only focused on exercises.
 To make this work I nicely ask the student to watch the videos and read the study materials before they attend the classroom exercises.

 After every course I let the students take part of a short survey to check what was good and what need to be improved in the course.
 This year (2014) 185 students answered the survey.